montymi/ClearDocs/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-*Here is an example of installation instructions by one of the largest Python projects on GitHub: **cpython**.*
+*Here is an example of installation instructions by one of the largest Python projects on GitHub: [cpython](https://github.com/python/cpython).*

 On Unix, Linux, BSD, macOS, and Cygwin: